Scotland travel update | New tours of the UK!

 Licence requirements

-US / American license All US driving licences are valid.
+US / American licence All US driving licences are valid.

-Canadian license All Canadian driving licences are valid.
+Canadian licence All Canadian driving licences are valid.

-European license / EEA All EEA driving licences are valid.
+European licence / EEA All EEA driving licences are valid.

 Australian license All Australian driving licences are valid.

-Malaysian license All Malaysian driving licences are valid.
+Malaysian licence All Malaysian driving licences are valid.

-Chinese license All Chinese driving licences are valid.
+Chinese licence All Chinese driving licences are valid.

-Indian license All Indian driving licences are valid.
+Indian licence All Indian driving licences are valid.

 Your rental car